 This list gives you lots to consider when choosing what to wear on the bike.
-There is more you need to consider to make sure you are comfortable, warm and safe.
-Check out What to Wear on the Bike…for more important information.
+For more important information see either What to Wear Over a Pair of goUnders or What to Wear on the Bike – safety, weather, warmth advice

 get Ready and goRide – Bike in Everyday/Recreational Clothing